Open daily 10am – 5pm

 For bus, train or ferry timetables and routes either phone the Transport Information Line on 131500 or go to the website.

-Visitors can either park in Watson Road or Argyle Street both of which are metered, The Observatory is then only a short walk up Watson Road and through the Observatory Hill Park .
-Parking onsite is extremely limited, so is only available for visitors with disabilities.
-Onsite parking needs to be pre-booked two weeks in advance for a good chance of securing a place by telephoning +61 (02) 9217 0111.
-Onsite parking may not be available at all requested times.
+Visitors can either park in Watson Road or Argyle Street both of which are metered.
+The Observatory is then only a short walk up Watson Road and through the Observatory Hill Park.Back to top of page

 A cold drinks machine with water and soft drinks is located outside the Observatory in the rear courtyard.
 There is also a water bubbler in the grounds of the Observatory.
 No food is sold at the Observatory and food may not be consumed within the building.